 Getting to Havasu Falls

-The drive to the trailhead down to Havasu Falls on the Havasupai Reservation is gorgeous.
+The drive to the trailhead that heads down to Havasu Falls on the Havasupai Reservation is gorgeous.
 Winding, deserted, rising and falling through desert into forest and back into desert again.
-It dead-ends in a parking lot, pack mule hitching area and helipad grandiosely named Hilltop, AZ.
+It dead-ends in a parking lot, pack mule hitching area, and helipad grandiosel called Hilltop, Arizona.
 This is the only point within the Havasupai Reservation that’s connected by road.

-From here it’s about eight miles (four km) down, down, down to the lone Havasupai town called Supai.
-From there we’ll have to walk another two miles to Havasu Falls itself, famed for its blue-green water (the word havasu actually means blue green water) and impressively tall cascades.
+From there it’s about 8 miles (12 km) down, down, down to the lone Havasupai town, a place called Supai.
+From there it’s another 2 miles (3 km) to Havasu Falls itself.
+This place is famed for its blue-green water (the word havasu actually means blue green water) and impressively tall cascades.

-As usual we didn’t get as early a start as we’d hoped so it was after 11 before we were on the trail under a blazing Arizona sun.
-The first mile and a half of the trail is wicked steep and very dusty from all the pack animals that travel up and down all day long.
+As usual we didn’t get as early a start as we’d hoped so it was after 11 am before we were on the trail under a blazing Arizona sun.
+The first mile and a half of the trail is wicked steep and very dusty from all the pack animals that travel up and down.

 Much of the trail down to Havasu Falls travels over rocks in the dry river bed that winds through a canyon.
 It’s beautiful, but not easy hiking through all those stones.
 It sure beats the other predominant trail condition, however: sand.
-In a truly evil turn of events, the sand gets particularly deep in the final two miles (1km) of the trail between the village of Supai and the campground itself so save some energy for that last push.
+In a truly evil turn of events, the sand gets particularly deep in the final 2 miles (1 km) of the trail between the village of Supai and the campground itself, so save some energy for that last push.

 Flash flood damage at Havasu Falls